OllyButters/HDS-plumber/README.md

 ## Session running order

 - Lecture: Introduction to APIs
-- Exercise 1: Using an API - how many people are in space right now?
+- Exercise 1: Using an API - who is on the International Space Station right now?
 - Exercise 2: Using an API - what is the UK Covid-19 case rate?
 - Lecture: Introduction to plumber
 - Exercise 3: Run example plumber functions (/hello, /square, /plot)